 - Theme parks

-- Businesses offering high-risk activities like sky diving, scuba diving, trampoline houses, and rock climbing
+- Any business with high-risk activities like skydiving, scuba diving, trampoline houses, and rock climbing

 If your industry has insurance claim statistics with high loss rates for certain types of injuries, this is a key indicator that you might need a liability waiver program.
 While general liability insurance is not always required, a business waiver is always a good idea.
-If you are unsure whether you need a liability waiver, talk to your insurance agent.
+If you are unsure as to whether you need a liability waiver, then talk to your insurance agent.
 They can best advise you on the risks your business has and whether a liability waiver can help.

 Can a Business Liability Waiver Replace General Liability Insurance?

 Even with the waiver, you can still be the subject of a claim or a lawsuit—the waiver becomes part of your defense if sued, but it’s no guarantee that a payout won’t happen.
 Insurance protects you in that case, so it’s important that you maintain adequate general liability coverage.

-Plus, there are other types of claims that the general liability policy protects you from.
-Imagine that you have a liability waiver signed for a specific activity, such as personal training, but your customer slips and falls in the bathroom.
-The waiver wouldn’t apply to the injury, and the claim resulting from this incident would be covered by general liability insurance.
+Because waivers require clear and specific language related to the risky activity, your business is still exposed to liability.
+For example, you have a liability waiver signed for a specific activity, such as personal training, but after the training session, the customer slips and falls in the bathroom.
+The waiver wouldn’t apply to the injury, and the claim resulting from this incident would fall under general liability insurance.

-If you have a business where consumers are participating in risky activities, consider using liability waivers.
-Make sure that liability waivers have all the required components to be legally enforceable, as this will reduce the chances of an insurance claim or lawsuit.
+If you have a business where customers participate in risky activities, consider using liability waivers.
+Make sure that your waivers have all the required components to be legally enforceable, as this will reduce the chances of an insurance claim or lawsuit.
 However, nothing can replace implementing safety programs and risk assessments to reduce the number of injuries and liabilities as a whole.